 Get an Early Start on Valentine's Day Gifts

 January is only just one month out of many in which prices will change this year.
-To make sure you start the year off right, saving the most you possibly can, be sure to peruse our lists on the things that will be more expensive in 2015, as well as the items that will be less expensive.
-Also set up an email alert to keep abreast of any and all of these best buys in January.
+To make sure you start the year off right, saving the most you possibly can, be sure to peruse our lists of the things that will be more expensive in 2016, as well as the items that will be less expensive.
+Also, be sure to create an email alert to keep abreast of any and all of these best buys in January.